Members of the Department

 Learning for Life and Work (LLW)

-In Years 11 – 12 (Key Stage 4 – GCSE) the Statements of Minimum Requirement for LFLW are integrated in timetabled Careers classes and provide students with the opportunity to:
+In Years 11 – 12 (Key Stage 4 – GCSE) the Statements of Minimum Requirement for LLW are integrated in timetabled Careers classes and provide students with the opportunity to:

 STEM – Science, Technology, Engineering & Mathematics